Garden Ideas and Designs

 Find some of the most popular design ideas on Houzz.

-Design ideas for a world-inspired side garden in London with a water feature and natural stone paving.
+Design ideas for a medium sized contemporary back full sun garden in London with a living wall and natural stone paving.

 Popular Filters to Try:

-Inspiration for a small classic back formal garden in London with a potted garden and decking.
+Design ideas for a medium sized contemporary back garden in London with a potted garden and concrete paving.

 This is an example of a rural back full sun garden in London with a vegetable patch and gravel.

-Inspiration for a contemporary back garden in London with a potted garden.
+Inspiration for an eclectic back garden in London with a fire feature.

 mounds between trees - debbieb44